-For an additional fee, you can also enjoy the benefits of Virtual Advisor.
-This feature lets you hear information in your vehicle about weather, sports, news, and stocks.
+When you subscribe to Personal Calling, you can also enjoy the benefits of Virtual Advisor.
+This feature lets you hear information in your car about weather, sports, news, and stocks.
 It is even possible to have your e-mail read to you.

 Although Virtual Advisor can provide information on many subjects, you can set up a customized profile with OnStar that makes it easier to get information about areas that are of specific interest to you.
 To do this, you must go to the OnStar web site, www. onstar.com.
 This is a secure site; you will need your account number and PIN to access your account information and to design your customized profile.
 If you do not have Internet access, a default profile can be set up for you.

-To use the Virtual Advisor from your vehicle:
+To use the Virtual Advisor from your car: